 Rally can build Elasticsearch either from sources or use an official binary distribution.
 If you have Rally build Elasticsearch from sources, it can only be used to benchmark Elasticsearch 5.0 and above.
-The reason is that with Elasticsearch 5.0 the build tool was switched from Maven to Gradle.
-As Rally only supports Gradle, it is limited to Elasticsearch 5.0 and above.
+The reason is that with Elasticsearch 5.0 the build tool switched from Maven to Gradle.
+As Rally utilizes the Gradle Wrapper, it is limited to Elasticsearch 5.0 and above.